Navigating Immigration Law · · 19 min read

 Identify Eligibility Requirements

-To qualify for Cancellation of Removal, applicants must meet several critical eligibility requirements:
+To qualify for cancellation of removal, applicants must meet several requirements:

-1. Continuous Residence: You need to show that you’ve been continuously present in the U.S. for at least ten years if you’re a non-permanent resident, or seven years if you’re a lawful permanent resident.
+1. Continuous Residence: You need to show that you’ve been a resident for ten years if you’re a non-permanent resident, or seven years if you’re a lawful permanent resident.
 In 2022, around 11.3 million undocumented immigrants lived in the U.S., and many struggle with this requirement.
 Did you know that fewer than 7% of the overall immigration court backlog consists of applications for non-LPR termination of status?
-At Vasquez Law Firm, we understand the unique challenges Hispanic families face in this process.
+At Vasquez Law Firm, we understand the challenges in this process.

 Understanding these requirements is vital.
-Failing to meet any of them can lead to application denial.
-With over 250,000 applications for non-LPR Termination of Status currently pending, the stakes are high.
+Failing to meet any of them can lead to denial.
+With over 250,000 currently pending, the stakes are high.
 Thorough preparation is essential for success.
 Submitting complete evidence and avoiding misrepresentation are critical to maintaining credibility and ensuring a favorable outcome.
-We offer free consultations and are available 24/7 to assist you when you need it most.
+We offer legal consultations and are available 24/7 to assist you when you need it most.

 Complete the Cancellation of Removal Form

-Filling out the cancellation of removal form (EOIR-42B) is no small task; it requires careful attention to detail.
-Here’s how to navigate this process successfully:
+Filling out the EOIR-42B form is no small task; it requires careful attention to detail.
+Here’s how to successfully:

 1. Obtain the Form: Start by downloading the EOIR-42B form from the official website or request a physical copy from the immigration court.